 Whether you’re an existing business making a change in pricing or a new company deciding on which pricing model to use, you’re likely facing one key question: how are the customers going to take it?

-These questions are valid, and many businesses implementing a usage-based pricing (UBP) model worry about customer objections and how to overcome them.
+These questions are valid, and many businesses implementing a usage-based pricing (UBP) model worry about customer pricing objections and how to overcome them.
 But the good news is that the core value proposition for UBP is compelling.
 If you pay for only what you consume, you don’t waste money on unused capacity, and the overall costs will be lower in the long term in both upside and downside scenarios.
+(We’ve included some helpful tips on how to communicate pricing changes to customers at the end!)

-Knowing this, companies just need to be prepared for the types of objections they’ll encounter and have strategies ready to overcome them.
+Knowing this, companies just need to be prepared for the types of objections they’ll encounter and have strategies ready to deal with them.

-There are mitigations you can use to respond to both categories of objections.
+But there are mitigations you can use to handle these price objections to UBP.
 Let’s talk through some of them.

 Other models of pricing offer quite a lot of certainty around what costs will be.
 For example: